-100.00 Introduction and Purpose: This policy implements and will govern the payment or expense reimbursement to or on behalf of MSU employees or departments by "affiliated foundations and organizations."
-The purpose of this policy is to establish consistent guidelines for the use of affiliated organizations funds and to establish the approval process for requesting direct payment or reimbursement from the affiliated organization.
+100.00 Introduction and Purpose: This policy implements Policy 901.14 of the Montana Board of Regents of Higher Education Policy and Procedures Manual and will govern the payment or expense reimbursement to or on behalf of MSU employees or departments by "affiliated foundations and organizations."
+The purpose of this policy is to establish consistent guidelines for the use of affiliated organization funds and to establish the approval process for requesting direct payment or reimbursement from the affiliated organization.

 200.00 Definitions: